hercules-ci/blog.hercules-ci.com/_posts/2019-09-26-recent-cachix-downtime.md

 ## Summary

-We're confident such issues shouldn't affect the production anymore and since availability of Cachix is our atmost priority, we are going to make sure to complete the rest of the work in timely manner.
+We're confident such issues shouldn't affect the production anymore and since availability of Cachix is our utmost priority, we are going to make sure to complete the rest of the work in a timely manner.

 ---